braingpt-lovelab/haico/README.md

 # haico: human–AI complementarity

-This repository contains the official implementation of "Teaming humans and large language models for superior decision-making," part of the [BrainGPT project](https://braingpt.org/).
+This repository contains the official implementation of "Confidence-weighted integration of human and machine judgments for superior decision-making," part of the [BrainGPT project](https://braingpt.org/).

 ## Usage
 To run the code, you need to clone and install this repository locally, e.g., in the command line, run: